 Adult/Gerontology and Family Nurse Practitioner (NP) Post Master’s

-- Prerequisites for either program includes evidence of graduate course work in advanced health assessment, advanced pathophysiology and advanced pharmacology.
+Prerequisites for either program includes evidence of graduate course work in advanced health assessment, advanced pathophysiology and advanced pharmacology.
 Interested applicants who do show evidence of these pre-requisite courses should consult the College of Nursing and Health Sciences course schedule.
+If the applicant’s coursework in advanced pharmacology took place more than 5 years ago, they will need to repeat the course.

 Admission Requirements

-- Evidence of passing grades of B or better in graduate level courses in Advanced Health Assessment, Advanced Pharmacology and Advanced Health Assessment within the past 7 years.
+5. Evidence of passing grades of B or better in graduate level courses in Advanced Pharmacology (within 5 years), Advanced Health Assessment, and Advanced Health Assessment within the past 7 years for non NPs or non certified NPs.

-- Evidence of national certifications in advanced practice nursing specialty.
+11. Evidence of national certification in advanced practice nursing specialty if applying to the 12 credit option.

 University of Massachusetts Boston